A-Sh3pherd/Authentication/README.md

 # Authentication
-At this repo I present a few ways to Authenticate in Nodejs server
+At this repo I present a few ways to authenticate user-sessions in Nodejs server